deusExMac/WebScraper/README.md

 # .exr files

-## Template of exr file
+## Overview of exr file

-Below is a template of an exr file, presenting all supported fields.
-The supported fields by exr files are explained in greater detail in this section.
+Below is an overview of an exr file, presenting all supported fields.
+The supported fields are explained in greater detail in this section.

 ```